PDgaming/PDgaming/readme.md

 ![Coding GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

-I'm **Produnya Dehingia**, a passionate teenager who’s always excited to dive into coding.
+I'm **Produnya Dehingia**, a developer who’s always excited to dive into coding.
 I’ve worked on numerous projects and have been honing my skills as a **Full Stack Web Developer**. 🎮🌐

 ---